Deploying ToolJet on Google Cloud Run

 - Please go to the connection tab.
 Under the Cloud SQL instance please select the PostgreSQL database which you have set-up.

-Once the Service is created and live, to make the Cloud Service URL public.
+Click on deploy once the above parameters are set.infoOnce the Service is created and live, to make the Cloud Service URL public.
 Please follow the steps here to make the service public.

 Upgrading to the Latest LTS Version

-New LTS versions are released every 3-5 months with an end-of-life of 18 months.
+New LTS versions are released every 3-5 months with an end-of-life of atleast 18 months.
 To check the latest LTS version, visit the ToolJet Docker Hub page.
 The LTS tags follow a naming convention with the prefix LTS-

 followed by the version number, for example tooljet/tooljet:ee-lts-latest